 Tag Archives: France

 Ronnie Vorswyk spends most of his days in a Napoleonic jail at the edge of the Amazon jungle.
-A guide in the sprawling, long-disused Transportation Prison in Saint Laurent du Maroni in French Guiana, the 60-year-old is originally from Suriname, just on the other side of the Maroni River.
-Being..
+A guide in the sprawling, long-disused Transportation Prison in Saint Laurent du Maroni in French Guiana, the 60-year-old is originally from the former Dutch colony of Suriname, just on the other side..

 They are underpowered.
 They have poor range.
 They are slow to charge.
 So who cares if refuelling is cheap and the world is being saved from the endless grind of fossil fuels?
 Purely electric vehicles aren’t anything more than glorified milk floats.
 They aren’t convenient, they aren’t cool, and they’ll..